DevAgnihotri/MCA_Sem_2/JAVA/Unit_1_OOPS.md

 ### Q3.
 Explain the compilation and execution process of Java program with proper diagram.

-**Question 3: Explain the compilation and execution process of Java program with proper diagram.**

 #### Step-by-Step Process:

 1. **Source Code Creation (.java file)**